open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 `Record()`, and it specifies `Sum` as the standard aggregation.

 What this illustrates is that we have modeled this space poorly.
-This does not propose to change any existing metrics APIs, only our understanding of the three instruments currently included in the
+This proposal does not propose to change any existing metrics APIs, only our understanding of the three instruments currently included in the
 specification: Measure, Observer, and Counter.

 ## Explanation